Bodies of Water

 you would be a wise oblation.
 But even if

 I should, I would not will it.

 Jen Stewart Fueston lives in Longmont, Colorado.
-Her poems have appeared most recently in The Christian Century, Rust & Moth, and Ruminate.
-Her first chapbook, Visitations, was published in 2015, and her second chapbook Latch will be published by River Glass Books in early 2019.
+Her poems have recently appeared in The Christian Century, Mom Egg Review, and Harpur Palate.
+Her first chapbook, Visitations, was published in 2015, and her second chapbook Latch was just released by River Glass Books.
 She has taught writing at the University of Colorado, Boulder, as well as internationally in Hungary, Turkey, and Lithuania. www.jenstewartfueston.com

 Cagibi Issue 5